Migrating to Kerf

 How the per-framework pages are structured

-Section titled “How the per-framework pages are structured”Each page is the same shape so you can scan for what you care about:
+Section titled “How the per-framework pages are structured”Each page (with adjustments for non-TodoMVC sources) follows the same five-section shape:

 - Bundle delta — what the swap costs (or saves) in bytes.

-useState→ kerfsignal.
-Lit@property→ kerfsignal.
-Alpinex-data→ kerfdefineStore. - Side-by-side code — the same todo list, side by side, section by section (state, render, events, list).
-Click any code block to see it full-width.
+- Side-by-side code — the same todo list, side by side, section by section (state, render, events, list).

-- Gotchas — what trips developers coming from this framework.
-React devs expect
+- Gotchas — what trips developers coming from this specific framework.

 Not your starting point?